Niki and Yoko

 Father was a well-built, stout man who wore black-rimmed spectacles.
 Though a man of few words, he said what needed to be said.
 He was very caring to his apprentices, and, in addition to cooks, he had a wide circle of friends and acquaintances.

 Shizue and her father had a lot in common.
 Both loved animals and fishing.
-They had many animals and birds such as a spitz dog, a terrier, a Sakhalin dog and Japanese white-eyes.
+They had many animals and birds such as a spitz dog, a terrier, a Sakhalin dog, cats and Japanese white-eyes.

 Shizue frequently went fishing to Shinobazu Pond with her sisters.
 When they fished near Benten Island, they could catch only little shrimp.
 The sisters grew bored, saying, “Big Sis, let’s go home now.”
 But Shizue usually answered, “Not yet.
 Not yet,” just the way Father said.

 Father also liked baseball very much.
 He supported a youth baseball team, and belonged to a sandlot baseball team, which consisted of store and restaurant owners.
 Teammates included Bunbei Hara who was the chief of Personnel and Training Bureau, MPD, and later became the President of the House of Councilors.
 One day, Shizue and her sisters went to see their father’s baseball game on Ueno Hill.
 They saw a little overweight man chasing a ball desperately in the outfield.
 That man was their father.
 The girls cheered over the fence.
 “Let’s go, Dad!
 Let’s go!”

 One autumn day, Father said, “Let’s go matsutake mushroom-gathering to Shinshu (Nagano Prefecture).”

 “Yeah!”
 Shizue was very excited.

 “You can bring your friends,” he said.
 As an only child, Arae felt lonely when he was very young.
 So he loved doing things together in company with many friends.